Submissions

 Authors.
 Whole name(s) and family name of each author; no academic degrees or titles.
 Indicate who will be responsible for correspondence, if not the first author.
 Complete address of each author including an e-mail address.

 Abstract.
 Not more than 250 words, summarizing the work presented in the manuscript, in 3rd person.
-Abstract should be understandable to a nonspecialist.
+The abstract should be understandable to a non-specialist.

 Keywords should follow the abstract.
 A list of keywords (not more than 6) should be in alphabetical order.
-Keywords should allow an appropriate classification of the paper in regard to the methodology and field of application.
+Keywords should allow an appropriate classification of the paper regarding the methodology and field of application.

-Methods which are of some general character should be emphasized.
-New methods or theoretical results should be given with an appropriate reasoning or derivation.
+Methods that are of some general character should be emphasized.
+New methods or theoretical results should be given with appropriate reasoning or derivation.
 Applications of methods are welcome.
-Appropriate real data, simulation or numerical results should be given to illustrate the main results.
+Appropriate real data, simulation, or numerical results should be given to illustrate the main results.

 Color Prints.
 A limited number of colour images is free of charge.